tommytoyou/dsa_practice/README.md

 - What method would you use to look up a word in a dictionary (book, not Python)?

+# linear

 - Imagine you have a closet full of shirts.
 What can you do to organize your shirts for easy retrieval?

+# organize the by color, style(checked, striped), and sleeve length

 - Describe advantages and disadvantages of the most popular sorting algorithms.

+# Ireally don't know enough on the subject to give a substantive answer on comparisons and contrasts.
+I think I may have missed that day with a bad case of brew inflicted postgres monodb-itis.

 ---